adithyab94/SLAM-image-processor/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details (or include the license text directly if no separate file exists).
+This project is licensed under the MIT License - see the LICENSE file for details

 ## References :